Updated on October 26, 2022

 When signing up for Mastodon, one picks a specific instance based on what one wants (similar to picking an email host like Gmail, Outlook, Yahoo, etc.).
 Some instances are based on categories (LGBTQ-friendly, for artists, in a specific language, etc.).
 Others are more general.
 After registering a user name with the instance, one can share it with others on any Mastodon server, similar to an email address.
 For example, the founder of Mastodon’s user name is “@Gargron@mastodon.social.”
 “Mastodon.social” is the name of his instance/server he’s registered with (similar to having an email address at “gmail.com”), while “@Gargron” is his user name.

 As I noted before, one of Mastodon’s downsides is it’s not as straightforward to use as Twitter.
 The previous paragraph alone shows why.
-It requires a bit more work and skill than “install an app, enter an email address/user name, then start posting cat photos.”
+It requires a bit more work than just “install an app, enter an email address/user name, then start posting cat photos.”

 And like any less popular social network, not everyone one knows will be on Mastodon.
 That includes a lot of entities that (for better or worse) make Twitter what it is: TV networks, celebrities, musicians, major websites, news organizations, etc. I don’t see LeBron James fans flocking en masse to Mastodon, though I’d love to be proven wrong.